Comparison

 GoDaddy is where a lot of people go to buy a domain, so when it's time to build a website, they figure they might as well do it there too.
 Reasonable instinct — but a domain registrar building websites is a bit like a car dealership offering oil changes.
 They can do it, but it's not really their main thing.

-GetSite is an AI website builder.
-Tell it about your business and it generates a multi-page site in about a minute — design, copy, layout, everything.
-Tweak with a visual editor, add more pages, or use the AI chat.
-Hosting, SSL, domains, forms, SEO, and Stripe payments included.
+GetSite does one thing: websites.
+Tell it about your business and the AI generates a multi-page site in about a minute — design, copy, layout.
+Tweak it in a visual editor or by telling the AI what to change.
+Hosting, SSL, domains, forms, SEO, and Stripe payments are included at $10/month, with a 5-day free trial.

-GoDaddy started as a domain registrar and has expanded into hosting, email, and website building.
-Their current builder, Airo, uses AI to generate a starting site from your business description.
-GoDaddy bundles everything together — domain, email, social media tools, email marketing — and targets small business owners who want one vendor for everything.
+GoDaddy started as a domain registrar and expanded into hosting, email, and website building.
+Their current builder, Airo, uses AI to generate a starting site from your business description, and the whole pitch is the bundle — domain, email, social media tools, email marketing, one vendor, one bill.
+Plans run from $11.99/month (Basic) up to $44.99/month for e-commerce.

 With GetSite, you get a finished site in about a minute.
 Spend 15-30 minutes adjusting, and you're live.